MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-create-triggers-design-mode.md

 :::image type="content" source="media/data-activator-create-triggers-design-mode/activator-create-triggers-design-mode-10.png" alt-text="Screenshot of creating a property for an alert.":::

-Once you define a property, you can reference it from one or more rules, using the **Monitor** section.
-Here we reference the *Temperature* property *Too hot for medicine* rule.
+Once you define a property, you can reference it from one or more rules.
+Here we reference the *Temperature* property *Maximum temp last hour* rule.

 :::image type="content" source="media/data-activator-create-triggers-design-mode/activator-create-triggers-design-mode-11.png" alt-text="Screenshot of package too warm property for an alert.":::